-Or you may have removed or changed pages in your own website that create broken links.
+Or you may have removed or changed pages in your website that create broken links.

-The latter occurs after a change from http to https version of your website, a website redesign, a website audit or a change of CMS.
+The latter occurs after a change from HTTP to the HTTPS version of your website, a website redesign, a website audit or a change of CMS.